FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 # Preliminary
-FSP only targets AArch64 on QEMU.
+FSP only targets QEMU virt Armv8-A (AArch64).
 It is a stripped-down version of TSP and binds Rust code.
 The TSP part is not cleanly separated yet and it is not self-contained either.
 It needs to be compiled together with TF-A. The Rust code so far simply calls a C function that prints out a log message.

 The following is the call sequence.